+Step 5.
+Selection.

-5. Selection.
-CVSSD will notify each applicant of its selection status by electronic mail by the estimated award notification date of November 30, 2020.
+CVSSD will notify each applicant of its selection status by electronic mail by the estimated award notification date of December 15, 2023.

-B. Application Scoring
+B. APPLICATION SCORING

-The application must receive a minimum average score of 75 of the possible one hundred (100) Standard Points to be considered for funding.
+The application must receive a minimum average score of seventy-five (75) of the possible one hundred (100) Standard Points to be considered for funding.
+Applicants who qualify for bonus points must receive a score of eighty (80) of the possible one hundred (100) Standard Points to be eligible to receive bonus points.
 The Review Team will assign points to its evaluation of each application as follows: